-The event is aimed at anyone interested in finding out more about fertility.
+The Fair is aimed at anyone interested in finding out more about fertility.
 This might be inspiration and guidance on how to improve your natural fertility or advice if you have been trying to conceive for a while and think that you might benefit from more information and fertility testing.

 Starting your fertility journey

 1. Fertility Health + Wellbeing – Laura Carter-Penman, Bourn Hall

 Laura is the lead nurse at Bourn Hall and is here to discuss common causes of infertility and what fertility testing can tell you.
 She can answer questions about concerns you may have about your own fertility.

 2. Diet and nutrition to improve natural fertility – Angela Attwood from Love Nutrition